nanoflite/vecmulti/README.md

 =============

 With this tool you can control your VecMulti cartridge.
-Is has support for building a menu and uploading programs over serial.
+It has support for building a menu and uploading programs over serial.

 Build a menu
 ------------